 1. Sola Fide

-Like the rest of the solas, sola fide is a Latin phrase that translated to faith alone.
+Like the rest of the solas, sola fide is a Latin phrase that translates to faith alone.
 This sola was perhaps the first sola, which Luther discovered while writing lectures on the book of Romans.
 Luther, who had a profound understanding of his own depravity before God, read Romans 1:17: “In the gospel the righteousness of God is revealed—a righteousness that is by faith from first to last, just as it is written: ‘The righteous will live by faith.’”
 By studying this verse, Luther realized that the Catholic Church had taught him poor theology: He could never receive the sacraments enough, confess enough sins, or say enough Hail Marys to earn righteousness before God.
 As he had so painfully realized, none of these ostensibly good works could give him salvation.

 In Romans 1:17, Luther learned that the righteousness which he had pursued for so long was held out in the gospel to be received on the basis of faith.
 Instead of doing enough good works to make ourselves righteous before God, the gospel credits Christ’s righteousness to us on the basis of faith alone.
 Thus, no works can make us good; instead, God declares us righteous sola fide, by faith alone.